hyperledger-labs/splice/support/FLAKE_CHECKLIST.md

 this week.
 This can be found in the description of the [#team-canton](https://daholdings.slack.com/archives/C044LUG7CKT) channel.
 Don't forget to reference your GH issue.

+**Addendum 1:**
+If the issue you are investigating affects a long-running cluster and/or an important externally communicated timeline, it is OK to escalate to the Canton team more quickly to speed up resolution.
+I.e., in some cases (use your judgement) it is OK to grab attention from Canton engineers *before* writing up our analysis nicely.

+**Addendum 2:**
+In the future this process might change and we might be asked to open support tickets instead of reaching out directly via Slack.
+For high-priority issues (see Addendum 1 above) we can open tickets with up to SEV1 priority.